JonasAlfredsson/docker-nginx-certbot/docs/advanced_usage.md

 browser you will be able to visit these sites without the error stating that the certificate is signed by an unknown authority.

-> The validity period for the automatically created CA is only 30 days, and the reason for this is to deter people from using this solution in production.

 An important thing to know is that these files are only created if they do not exist.
-What this enables is an even more advanced usecase where you might already have a private key and certificate that you trust on your devices, so you would like to continue using it for the websites you host as well.
+What this enables is an even more advanced usecase where you might already have a private key and certificate that you trust on your devices, and you would like to continue using it for the websites you host as well.
 Read more about this in the [next section](#creating-a-custom-ca).

 ### Creating a Custom CA
+The validity period for the automatically created CA is only 30 days by default, and the reason for this is to deter people from using this solution blindly in production.
+While it is possible to quickly change this through the `LOCAL_CA_ROOT_CERT_VALIDITY` variable, there are security concerns regarding managing your own certificate authority which should be thought through before doing this in a production environment.

-As was mentioned in the previous section it is possible to supply the [`run_local_ca.sh`](../src/scripts/run_local_ca.sh) script with a local certificate authority that has been created manually by you, perhaps with a validity period longer than 30 days and that you want to trust on multiple other devices.
-This is a solution that can be used in case you want to set up HTTPS on services that will never be reachable over the open internet, but you still want their communication to be secure.
+Nevertheless, as was mentioned in the previous section it is possible to supply the [`run_local_ca.sh`](../src/scripts/run_local_ca.sh) script with a local certificate authority that has been created manually by you that you want to trust on multiple other devices.
 Basically all you need to do is to host mount your custom private key and certificate to the `LOCAL_CA_DIR`, and the script will use these instead of the short lived automatically created ones.
 Just make sure the files are named